Alocasia Amazonica/Polly - African Mask Plants

 This is caused by fertiliser root-burn.

 Other yellowing leaves - it isn't easy to accurately pinpoint why this is happening as it could be due to many different reasons.
 If the lower leaves are yellowing in quick concession, it could be over-watering.
 Do not allow the soil to become soggy or waterlogged; failure to do so will cause root rot and possible death.
 For severe cases, take the plant out of rot pot to examine for root rot - a transplant may have to be performed.
 The second reason why its leaves are yellowing could be due to either too much sunlight or not enough water.
-As mentioned above, under-watering can cause an African Mask Plant to slip into its dormancy period.
+As mentioned above, under-watering can cause an Alocasia 'Amazonica' to slip into its dormancy period.
 Still, persistent droughts with direct sunlight will cause further damage in the likes of yellowing leaves, stunted growth and wilting.

 Origins